kevinwang09/learningtower/README.md

 from the [OECD](https://www.oecd.org/pisa/data/).
 Version 1.1.0 of this package provides the data for the years 2000 - 2022.
 The survey data is published every three years.
-This is an excellent real world dataset for data exploring, data visualizing and statistical computations.
+This is an excellent real world dataset for data exploring, data visualising and statistical computations.

-## What is PISA?
+## What is the PISA dataset?

 <p align="center">
 <img width="300" height="300" src="man/figures/pisa_image.png">